The Giant’s Causeway Tour

-When you visit the unique natural wonder of the Giant’s Causeway in County Antrim you can picture in your mind’s eye the Giant Finn Macool striding those basalt cliffs and columns determined to finish that bridge to Scotland and best the Scottish giant Bennandonner.
+When you visit one of the highlights of Northern Ireland, the unique natural wonder of the Giants Causeway in County Antrim Northern Ireland you can picture in your mind’s eye the Irish giant Finn Mccool striding those basalt cliffs and columns determined to finish that bridge to Scotland and best the Scottish giant Benandonner.
 This is one of the world’s most incredible natural wonders on the Causeway Coastal Route, in Northern Ireland.

 Giant's Causeway tour view up the hills with the basalt columns